Takym/ExapisSOP/README.md

 # <a id="en"></a>English
 ## Summary
-This library provides the service-oriented programming.
+This framework library, also known as TakymLib or DotnetExlib, provides the service-oriented programming.

 ## Get Started
 ```csharp